StendWood/Project2_SavalFer/README.md

 # Project 2 : SavalFer

-This is our Projet 2 from "Developpeur Web et Web mobile" with ViaFormation
+This is our Projet 2 from "*Developpeur Web et Web mobile*" with ViaFormation

 ## Technologies